JSTP8330/ITISMOB_AnimoHealth/README.md

 - Dedicated to DLSU clinic services

 ## About
-The application is a clinic appointment app – AnimoHealth, designed for the use within the clinic under the DLSU Health Services Office.
-It allows appointees to sign-in with their university emails to book clinic appointments - whether it be for the dentist’s appointment, or for their required drug testing/physical examinations as such.

-Appointees can view available appointment slots, filter by exam type and date, and reserve a time that fits their schedule.
-Once an appointment is booked, it is automatically added to the student’s device calendar with reminders set days before the appointment.
-On the day of the appointment, students can check in by scanning a QR code or through location verification at the clinic.

-After completing their exam, students are prompted to confirm their attendance and receive a digital clearance certificate stored within the app.
 More information about this can be found in the Google Docs link: https://docs.google.com/document/d/1nipQ4eRh9u8172YDr5QGfNjxefkOr1pMGHESqvTD50w/edit?usp=sharing